Punisher: Abilities and equipment

 The Punisher is the recipient of intense infantry training from the United States Marine Corps and special operations training by Force Recon, and he is highly decorated.
 He received training from the United States Navy SEALs, Underwater Demolition Team, and Long-range reconnaissance patrol teams, and received the Medal of Honor, the Navy Cross, three Silver Stars and Bronze Star medals, four Purple Hearts, and the Presidential Medal of Freedom.
 From this training, the Punisher is proficient in not only basic infantry and special operations skills, but the use and maintenance of specialized firearms, equipment, and explosive ordnance.
-He is highly trained in infiltration into heavily guarded enemy territories and structures for the purpose of assassination, capture, and military intelligence.
-As a Scout/Sniper he is highly trained in various forms of camouflage and stealth in different environments.
-He is also highly proficient at hand-to-hand combat, and has been trained in multiple forms of martial arts.
+He is trained in infiltration into heavily guarded enemy territories and structures for the purpose of assassination, capture, and military intelligence.
+As a Scout/Sniper he is trained in various forms of camouflage and stealth in different environments.
+He is also proficient at hand-to-hand combat, and has been trained in multiple forms of martial arts.

 He maintains multiple safehouses and vehicles around the greater New York City area as well as multiple forged identities and bank accounts (most of the funds and equipment aiding him in his work being taken from the criminals he hunts).
 The Punisher has a Kevlar uniform which protects him from most gunfire, though he can still suffer concussive injury or penetration from sufficient or repeated impacts.
 The white skull emblem on his chest is used both to intimidate his enemies and to lure their fire to the more heavily protected area of his armor.
 The design was purportedly taken from a Vietcong sniper.
-The Punisher uses a large variety of firearms in his war on crime; including fully automatic rifles, shotguns, flame throwers, or whatever he can get his hands on.
-Aside from his physical prowess, the Punisher demonstrates superb intensive focus and mental discipline.
+The Punisher uses a large variety of firearms in his war on crime, as well as knives, grenade launchers, and explosives; his weapons are customized with scopes, silencers, and tripods.